panicmechanic/ZMD/Readme.md

         for each tile from attacker to target to paint an 'arrow' and display it once.
         Some internet time will be necessary to research.
         (3 days - Allow for 3 days to integrate this, research will give better estimates.
+    - Implement pathfinding fix using examples from library or do some research to find examples (2 days - Expect this to be difficult)
     - Add simple win condition for alpha release purposes (2 days - Will need to create win_screen() on win.)